What is this?

 Complete and submit the appropriate 2015 enrollment form as directed on the form if you are a subscriber enrolling a spouse or registered domestic partner in PEBB medical coverage.
 Use the 2015 Premium Surcharge Help Sheet to fill out the premium surcharge sections of the form.

 Use one of the following options to report a change to your previous attestation:

 You can only report a change to this surcharge in the following situations:

-During the next PEBB annual open enrollment (usually November 1-30).
+During the next PEBB annual open enrollment November 1-30.

-If there is a change in your spouse’s or registered domestic partner’s employer based group medical insurance.
+Within 60 days of the event, if there is a change in your spouse’s or registered domestic partner’s employer-based group medical insurance.

 Tool to help attest or re-attest

 Use only one version of the 2015 Spousal Plan Calculator tool to attest or re-attest: